Kingsley Martin: Conscientious objector

 Martin then went to Mill Hill School, under its head John Mclure.
 He entered the Sixth Form: in the "classical sixth" he pursued a traditional course of Latin and Greek.
 At the outbreak of World War I he was aged 17, and not in the best of health.
 He did not join the school's Officers' Training Corps (OTC); but his close friend Thomas Applebee, a year older, did, was conscripted, and was killed in 1916 a few days after arriving in France.

 Taking inspiration from his father's opposition to the Second Anglo-Boer War, which had put him at the risk of violent attack, Martin adopted an attitude of non-resistance and declared himself a conscientious objector.
-At age 18 he was required to appear before a Conscientious Objectors Tribunal.
+At the age of 18, he was required to appear before a Conscientious Objectors Tribunal.
 He presented in evidence a letter from the head of the school OTC, and his father spoke to the tribunal.
 He was granted exemption from military service.

 School life was then made intolerable for Martin, however, by the other boys.
 He decided to join the Friends' Ambulance Unit.
 He was sent for initial training to Jordans, Buckinghamshire.
 He then spent an extended period at the Star and Garter Hospital, Richmond.
 From January 1917 he worked as an orderly at Uffculme Hospital in Birmingham, making a further appearance before a tribunal and being granted a conditional exemption from conscription.
 By June he was with the Ambulance Unit in northern France.

 Post-war period

-In 1919 Martin attended a socialist summer school, where he gained an interest in guild socialism from G. D. H. Cole and his wife Margaret.
+In 1919, Martin attended a socialist summer school, where he gained an interest in guild socialism from G. D. H. Cole and his wife Margaret.
 That autumn he entered Magdalene College, Cambridge.
 He gained a double first in two parts of the Historical Tripos, and his college awarded him a bye-fellowship, which he used to visit Princeton University for a year.
 He joined the Union of Democratic Control: a 1921 revival meeting he organised, addressed by Norman Angell, was broken up by students.

 At this period, according to C. H. Rolph, Martin was strongly influenced by Goldsworthy Lowes Dickinson.
 In February 1922 he attended a socialist conference at Dunsford.
 Others there included Bertrand Russell, a domineering Beatrice Webb with Sidney Webb and Barbara Drake, Hugh Dalton, Eric Blair (before he became George Orwell), Harold Laski, Barbara Wootton and Eileen Power.
-He supported Dalton who was Labour candidate in the March 1922 Cambridge by-election.
+He supported Dalton, who was Labour candidate in the March 1922 Cambridge by-election.

-In 1924 Martin was offered a teaching job at the London School of Economics, under Laski.
+In 1924, Martin was offered a teaching job at the London School of Economics, under Laski.
 He remained there for three years, and then took a position as a leader writer at the Manchester Guardian.
 He left in part because he had been clashing with William Beveridge, the director of the School.